HewlettPackard/python-opsramp/README.md

   - @staticmethod mkscript(name, description, platforms, execution\_type, payload, parameters=[], script\_name=None, install\_timeout=0, registry\_path=None, registry\_value=None, process\_name=None, service\_name=None, output\_directory=None, output\_file=None) -> helper function that returns
   a Python dict describing a proposed new script.
 Some of the parameters are only applicable on Linux, some only on Windows, and the function contains `assert` statements to flag violations of those rules.

+- class Clients() _the subtree containing all clients_
+  This call is only supported on Tenants that are at MSP or Partner level or higher because a Client cannot contain other clients.
+  - get\_list() -> returns a list of dicts, each one containing minimal details for one client.
+It's worth noting that the main ID field in the summary objects that get returned is called *uniqueId* and this is the value you need to use everywhere in this binding that a client ID is required.
+  - client(uuid) -> returns a Client object representing the API subtree for one specific client.
+The uuid is one of the uniqueId values that would be returned by `get\_list()`
+  - create\_client(definition) -> creates a new Client in this Tenant. "definition" is a Python dict specifying details of the client to be created.
+Helper functions for creating these dicts will be added in the Client class in a later commit.

 ## The API objects and direct REST calls